Presentation

 Simona Francese, UK

-• Metabolomics: Lipidomics, glycomics, etc
+• Metabolomics: Lipidomics, glycomics

 Nicola Zamboni, Switzerland